 What'sBest! generates some temporary files when it solves the model and deletes them at the end of the solution process.
 The default location for these temporary files is the directory containing the model.
 You may not have write privileges for storing temporary files in this folder (for example when you retrieve the model from a network drive), so you should specify another local directory for storing these temporary files.
+This non-default location is also used for your other models.

-Locate...
+Locate ...